dilransa/Data-Analysis/README.md

 - 👋 Hi, I’m @dilransa
 - 👀 I’m interested in Explore Data
-- 🌱 I’m currently learning in university of Colombo
+- 🌱 I’m currently studying at university of Colombo
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dilransa@gmail.com

 <!---